UofT-DSI/production/lessons/part_2/production_2_data_engineering.md

 + Solves the problem of rapidly arriving data.
 + Store first, figure out what to do with the data later.
 + Use a compressed format.
-+ Take advantage of clusters of computers and cloud.
++ Take advantage of clusters of computers and the cloud.

 :::
 :::{.column}

 + Also difficult to manage.
-+ Inefficient to search through a massive amount of raw data for the data that you want.
++ Inefficient to search through a massive amount of raw data for your desired data.
 + As infrastructure and frameworks become standardized, data is also becoming standardized.
-+ Lakehouse solutions (Databricks and Snoflake) are hybrid solutions that combine the flexibility of data lakes and the data management of data warehouses.
++ Lakehouse solutions (Databricks and Snowflake) are hybrid solutions that combine the flexibility of data lakes and the data management of data warehouses.

 :::
 ::::::